 I’ve been eyeing this deluxe card carrying case for some time.
-I’ve always been curious about them and after finding a good deal one day on Amazon through Tabletop Gaming Deals I almost ordered one.
+I’ve always been curious about them and after finding a good deal one day on Amazon for Tabletop Gaming Deals I almost ordered one.
 Then I had the brilliant thought to instead contact Quiver Time and see if they wanted to work together.
 After some back and forth I got them to agree not only to send me a Quiver to review, but also to let me give one away to one of you!

 Images below are thumbnails, click to view the full sized images.

 I think the best way to show off The Quiver from Quiver Time is to actually show it to you.
 To this end, I did a live unboxing video last weekend.
 In this video, I start with the Amazon shipping box and share my thoughts as I unpack and open my shiny new card carrying case.

 My Quiver came in a rather large Amazon box that had the case sitting diagonally in the bottom of the box.
 The case itself was just in a large ziplock style bag with a choking hazard warning label and barcode on it.
 No box.

 Each Quiver is 17.5 inches x 4.5 inches x 3.5 inches.
 They come in a variety of colours.
 I personally got a black one as that was what was in stock in Canada at the time.
 In addition to the case you get a shoulder strap, a wrist strap, four plastic dividers, five Velcro dividers, two corner pads and as a bonus 100 Quiver branded card Sleeves.
 There is also a small information packet that includes instructions on how to register for a 3-year warranty and how to contact Quiver Time and where to find them on social media.

 All of the metal parts ship very well protected.
 There’s a plastic film over the top Quiver logo.
 The metal zipper pulls are covered by foam, etc. I like to see that Quiver Time takes this extra effort to make sure your Quiver shows up in good shape.